 The Poco a Poco Children's Diner in San Pedro Itzicán Ricon area

-Poco a Poco's Children's Diner moved in 2023 from our old office in San Pedro, to the terrace area at Anita's home.
+Poco a Poco's Children's Diner moved in 2023 from our old office in San Pedro, initially to the terrace area at Anita's home.
 Here Anita organized feeding more than 120 children, five days a week for either breakfast or lunch.

-This location was not ideal in the long term because of security issues for Anita, so the Children's Diner has now moved to our new Community Center just across the road.
+This location was not ideal in the long term because of security issues for Anita, so the Children's Diner moved to our new Community Center just across the road.
 (Our inauguration event was held on May 6.)
 It's wonderful to see the new dining area, with the new chairs and tables that Empressa Oxxo donated to us.

 Anita hoped initially that she could find organizations that would provide enough food for the children, but as more and more kids came to eat, she has found these donations somewhat irregular and not enough for all the children who are now attending.
 So Poco a Poco try to raise funds to cover some of the food costs.